EU demands ‘plausible explanation’ from AstraZeneca for vaccine shortfall

 Pharmacist Aftab Reham prepares a dose of the Oxford AstraZeneca coronavirus vaccination during a clinic held at the Ikhlas Islamic Education Centre in Derby, England.
 Photograph: Joe Giddens/PA

+AstraZeneca and the European Commission have published a redacted version of the disputed Covid-19 vaccine contract.

-European Commission president Ursula von der Leyen has demanded AstraZeneca offer a “plausible explanation” for its looming shortfall in vaccine deliveries to the EU.
+The publication comes as European Commission president Ursula von der Leyen continue to demand that the British-based pharma group offer a “plausible explanation” for its looming shortfall in vaccine deliveries to the EU.

 Her remarks on German public radio early on Friday come hours before the EU’s medical agency is expected to recommend approving the vaccine for use in member states, which then goes before Dr von der Leyen’s commission for formal approval.